who i am

 - For my final bachelor thesis I have worked on computer vision software for warehouse based flying drones at Eonics, the Hague.

-- I am a member of the Robotics Study Association (RSA) that aims to connect students in the robotics community to the industry.
+- I was a member of the Robotics Study Association (RSA) that aims to connect students in the robotics community to the industry.
+I was also a member of De Bolk, a student association with no purpose other than having fun.

 certifications

-- iSAQB Certified Professional for Software Architecture — Foundation Level (CPSA-F), february 2026.
+- iSAQB Software Architecture — Foundation Level (CPSA-F), february 2026.

 - Professional Scrum Master I (PSM I), october 2023.